How Python's generator.send() Works

 What generators could not do was receive input after they started.
 Every call to next() resumed execution, but brought nothing with it.
 The generator could only observe its own internal state and whatever was captured in its closure.
 If you wanted it to behave differently based on external input, you had to encode that into the arguments passed at construction time.
 The communication was strictly one direction: generator to caller.

 That limitation became a real problem as developers tried to use generators for more sophisticated tasks — simulations, event-driven pipelines, cooperative multitasking.
 The PEP 342 authors, Guido van Rossum and Phillip J. Eby, diagnosed the gap precisely.
-As stated in PEP 342:
+As stated in PEP 342, Python's generators were "almost coroutines — but not quite" because they allowed pausing execution to produce a value but provided no mechanism for passing values or exceptions back in when execution resumed.

 The fix required two linked changes: making yield an expression rather than a pure statement, and adding a .send() method to the generator object.
-Both shipped together in Python 2.5 in 2006.
+Both shipped together in Python 2.5, released in September 2006.
 The cumulative effect, as PEP 342 described it, was to turn generators from one-way producers of information into both producers and consumers — and in doing so, to turn them into proper coroutines.

 How yield Became an Expression